 You can check if a macro is defined as protected with \ifprotected while frozen macros can be tested with \iffrozen.
-A provisional \ifusercmd tests will check if a command is defined at the user level (and this one might evolve).
+A provisional \ifusercmd tests will check if a command is defined at

 5.7.8 \ifarguments, \ifparameters and \ifparameter

 These are part of the extended macro argument parsing features.
 The \ifarguments condition is like an \ifcase where the number is the picked up number of arguments.
 The number reflects the last count, so successive macro expansions will adapt the value.
 The \ifparameters counts till the first empty parameter and the \ifparameter (singular) takes a parameter reference (like #2) and again is an \ifcase where zero means a bad reference, one a non-empty argument and two an empty one.
 A typical usage is: